Jaehwajh/Jaehwajh/README.md

 <p align="center">
-  👨‍💻 All of my projects and client work are available at [https://jameshwang.netlify.app/#](https://jameshwang.netlify.app/#)
+  👨‍💻 All of my projects and client work are available at <a href="https://jameshwang.netlify.app/#">here</a>
 </p>